Skip to content

 • Give out playtest keys to specific people.

-Assuming you have a demo online already, playtests takes slightly north of an hour since you have to make a new page, make new depots, upload assets, etc. You could probably speed that up if you recently set up another Steam page.
+Assuming you have a demo online already, playtests takes slightly north of an hour since you have to make a new page, make new depots, upload assets, etc. You could probably speed that up if you know how to do this stuff without consulting notes/documentation.

 Note: when setting everything up for the first time, I don’t think I properly had builds, but that doesn’t matter for the store review; the documentation says this: